-Andrew Solow is a Partner in Kaye Scholer’s New York office and a member of the firm’s Litigation Department.
-His practice focuses on complex commercial litigation and mass tort pharmaceutical product liability litigation.
-Andrew has extensive state and federal court experience, representing major US and international corporations, individual clients, charitable trusts, and private equity funds in all phases of the litigation process, including motion practice, discovery, trial preparation and trial, alternative dispute resolution, appellate work, and end game/settlement analysis.
+Andrew Solow, a partner in Kaye Scholer’s New York office, focuses on mass tort pharmaceutical product liability litigation and complex commercial litigation.
+For more than 15 years, Andrew has provided counsel on litigation strategy to domestic and international corporations, individual clients, charitable trusts, and private equity funds in all phases of the litigation process, including motion practice, discovery, trial preparation and trial, alternative dispute resolution, appellate work, and end game/settlement analysis.

 Prior to joining Kaye Scholer, Andrew served as a law clerk to the Honorable Charles L. Brieant, United States District Court Judge for the Southern District of New York, from 1998 to 1999.

-Andrew has substantial experience representing pharmaceutical companies, including Pfizer, Novartis, and AstraZeneca, in product liability lawsuits involving both prescription and over-the-counter products.
-In this area, Andrew has been a key member of both national coordinating counsel teams and trial teams.
+Andrew is a core member of the firm’s Product Liability group, which is ranked by Chambers USA (2007-2015), US News and World Report (2011-2015) and Benchmark Litigation (2013-2015), and was recognized in 2013 as Product Liability Practice Group of the Year by Law360.
+Andrew has substantial experience representing pharmaceutical companies, including Pfizer, Bayer, Novartis, AstraZeneca, and Endo Pharmaceuticals Inc. in product liability lawsuits involving both prescription and over-the-counter products.
+In this area, Andrew has acted as both national counsel and trial counsel.

 Representative Product Liability Matters

-- Currently representing Pfizer Inc in product liability lawsuits alleging birth defects related to the antidepressant Zoloft.
+- Currently defending Pfizer Inc. as co-national counsel in product liability lawsuits alleging birth defects related to the antidepressant Zoloft®.

 – In May 2012, Andrew, along with Pamela J. Yates (Partner in the Los Angeles office), served as co-lead trial counsel for Pfizer units Wyeth, Inc. and Wyeth Pharmaceuticals in US District Court (Connecticut) and obtained a defense verdict on all counts related to a wrongful death suit involving Wyeth’s hormone therapy (HT) medications Premarin and Prempro.
 After a three-week trial, the jury dismissed all four of the alleged claims.
 This decision marks Andrew and Pamela’s second win in less than one year regarding both HT medications.
 Lynn Gardner Moss, et al. v.
 Wyeth, Inc., et al.